Kimberly-Rodriguez/web-api-code-quiz/README.md

 * [Acknowledgements](#acknowledgements)

 ## Description
 To complete a multiple-choice questions and interactive coding challenges that put your coding skills to the test.
-This applications is under time restrictions so the user needs to complete all questioin within the time limit.
+This applications is under time restrictions so the user needs to complete all questions within the time limit.

-## Instalation
+## Installation
 For installation and deployment, please [click here](https://kimberly-rodriguez.github.io/web-api-code-quiz/).
 The GitHub link is [here](https://github.com/Kimberly-Rodriguez/web-api-code-quiz)

 ## Usage